FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 * iPhone development environment
 * Android emulator or real Android device
 * Android development environment
-* Familiarity with ngrok (optional, useful if you want to test in a device)
+* Familiarity with ngrok (optional, useful if you want to test on a device)

 ## Setting up FusionAuth as your auth provider